CommunityToolkit/Labs-Windows/components/Shimmer/samples/Shimmer.md

 ---
 # Shimmer

-The Shimmer control can be used to communicate to the user a certain UI element is fetching data or is loading.
-The `Duration` can be set to change the time in between fades.
+The Shimmer control can be used to communicate to the user a certain UI element is fetching data or is loading. `Duration` can be set to set the length of the animation.

 > [!SAMPLE ShimmerSample]